nagasudhirpulla/taming_python/blog/skills/list_comprehension.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision

-List Comprehensions can be used to create a list from
+**List Comprehension** can be used to create a list from another list/sequence in a user-friendly way and with less lines of code.
+Any List com

 ### For loop on an array
 ```python